First Year Theoretical Seminars programme

 All public talks are publicised on the University talks website, which also contains an archive of older lectures.

-Schedule of Lent term 2017 seminars:
+Schedule of Michaelmas Term 2019 seminars:

 Functional MRI: physics and physiology